-You don't have to spend a lot on a NAS enclosure
+Looking for an affordable NAS enclosure?
+These are your best options.

 - Not ideal for Plex streaming

-The DS120j lets you access Synology's excellent software features for not a whole lot of money.

-4. Synology DiskStation DS220+: Upgrade Pick
+4. Synology DiskStation DS220+: Upgrade pick

 Need more power than the DS220j or the DS120j?
 You'll want to take a look at the DiskStation DS220+.
 The NAS features Intel's powerful Celeron J4025 chipset and comes with 2GB of DDR4 RAM, making it a fantastic choice as a NAS for Plex.
-You get two drive bays that can accommodate a total of 32TB of storage and two Gigabit Ethernet ports that can be linked together.
+You get two drive bays that can accommodate 32TB of storage and two Gigabit Ethernet ports that can link together.

 One of the standout features of the DS220+ is that it can easily handle 4K transcoding.
 You'll come across this term often enough in the NAS world, and what it means is that the DS220+ can essentially convert a video file from one format to another on the fly, allowing it to play on any device.
-So if you have a video with an .MKV file extension and it doesn't play on your TV, the NAS converts the file into a playable format, giving you the option to stream it on your TV.
+So if you have a video with an .MKV file extension, and it doesn't play on your TV, the NAS converts the file into a playable format, giving you the option to stream it on your TV.
 This is all done automatically, so you don't need to worry about manually selecting file formats.

-I've been using the DS220+ for just over two months now, and one of the features I like the most is Synology's Android and iOS apps.
-I can monitor the status of the NAS or access files, images, and videos directly from my OnePlus 8T.
+I've been using the DS220+ for several months now, and one of the features I like the most is Synology's Android and iOS apps.
+I can monitor the status of the NAS or access files, images, and videos directly from my OnePlus 9.
 The DS220+ is exciting as a media server thanks to its robust hardware, and you get the same great set of software features in DiskStation Manager as other Synology products.
 You'll need to pick up at least one hard drive, so if you're getting a 4TB IronWolf drive, you'll be spending quite a bit.
-However, that's still decent considering the hardware on offer here will last you several years.
+However, that's still decent, considering the hardware on offer here will last you several years.

 Pros: